Check out the following video for our latest release, or read more below:

 New feature alert!

-Formerly, a Facebook Pixel could fire at two points within a leadPops funnel:
+Formerly, a Facebook Pixel could fire at two points within a leadPops form:

-- At the front end of a funnel, which helps you track the conversion rate of ad views to ad clicks.
+- At the front end of a form, which helps you track the conversion rate of ad views to ad clicks.

-- At the thank you page of a funnel, which helps you track the conversion rate of ad clicks to lead.
+- At the thank you page of a form, which helps you track the conversion rate of ad clicks to lead.

 Why does this matter?